-Here are five steps on how to use this Printable Anemia Chart:
+Here are five steps on how to use this printable Anemia Chart:

-Step 1: Chart Review
+Step 1: Chart review

 Review the Anemia Chart to identify the specific mechanism causing anemia in the patient.
 Understand the different mechanisms, such as blood loss, deficient erythropoiesis, and excessive hemolysis due to extrinsic or intrinsic red blood cell defects.
+Hemolytic anemia is one mechanism that can be identified using the Anemia Chart.

 Record the mechanism and relevant examples in the “Results & Interpretation” section.
 Be specific about the mechanism and its potential causes based on your assessment.
 Meanwhile, you can also provide a concise summary of the anemia’s underlying cause and possible implications for the patient’s health.